 To effect change and healing, you must learn to interrogate and reject your thoughts and beliefs, even those you are convinced kept you safe, or at least safer, throughout your childhood and still have value today. — Gregory L. Jantz Ph.D.

-Reframing is an approach that is often utilized by therapists.
+Reframing is an approach in family therapy that is often utilized by therapists.
 It lets parents view their teen’s situation or behavior separately from what they’re used to.
 By doing so, parents’ perspectives are shifted to the real reason why their teens are acting in a particular manner.